 All UV wavelengths are used for fluorescent applications in forensic science.
 For UV photography applications usually LW350, LW370, or MW wavelengths and sometimes SW UV wavelengths will be used.
 For irradiation applications usually just SW wavelengths will be used.

-There are some prototype UV-C LED’s available that have a peak wavelength at 285 nm, 280 nm, 275 nm, and even 260 nm.
+There are some prototype UV-C LED’s available that have a peak wavelength at 285 nm, 280 nm, 275 nm, and even 255 nm.
 However, their UV output is so low that you would most likely need 50 to 100 of those LED’s to have the same power as the smallest UV fluorescent type light.
-Presently those UV-C LED’s cost one hundred to two hundred dollars each, so an adequate SW UV light might be as much as $5,000 to $20,000.
-In addition so far all UV-C LED’s produce a small amount of visible light which tends to wash out the fluorescence in the mineral specimens.
-Most of the visible light is because of the intrinsic fluorescence of the material in the LEC chip and therefore difficult to design out.
+Presently those UV-C LED’s cost one sixty, to hundreds of dollars each, so an adequate SW UV light might be as much as $4,000 to $20,000 with very short life.
+In addition, so far, all UV-C LED’s produce a small amount of visible light which tends to wash out the fluorescence in the mineral specimens.
+Most of the visible light is because of the intrinsic fluorescence of the material in the LED chip and therefore difficult to design out.
 An ultraviolet-transmitting visible-absorbing filter might be needed to reduce that visible light generated, therefore increasing the cost of a UV-C light more.

 UV-A LED development has grown so fast these last 10 years that it is hard to keep up.
 However, one of the biggest problems that I see is that many of the LED manufactures are marketing them so much that some are very loose with the technical specifications, especially the peak wavelength of their LED.
 I have seen many LED’s marketed as UV Lights but when their peak was actually measured that output was at 385 nm or 390 nm.
 UV wavelengths are anything below 380 nm.
 Other manufactures advertise their LED’s at 365 nm, but they actually measure at 380 nm or even 400 nm.